freegeek-pdx/mkuser/README.md

 > And `mkuser` has these same requirements to create a "Role Account".<br/>
 > Even though the `-roleAccount` option was only added to `sysadminctl -addUser` in macOS 11 Big Sur, `mkuser` can make "Role Accounts" with the same attributes on older versions of macOS as well.
 >
-> Using this option is the same as creating a "Role Account" using `sysadminctl` with a command like: `sysadminctl -addUser _role -UID 201 -roleAccount`<br/>
+> Using this option is the same as creating a "Role Account" using `sysadminctl -addUser` with a command like: `sysadminctl -addUser _role -UID 201 -roleAccount`<br/>
-> This example `sysadminctl` command would create a "Role Account" with the account name and full name of "_role" and the User ID "201".<br/>
+> This example `sysadminctl -addUser` command would create a "Role Account" with the account name and full name of "_role" and the User ID "201".<br/>
 > **IMPORTANT:** The example account would be created with *a blank/empty password*.
 >
 > If you want to make an account exclusively to be the owner of files and/or processes that *has NO password*, you probably want to use the `--service-account` option instead of this `--role-account` option.
 >
-> Through investigation of a "Role Account" created by `sysadminctl`, a "Role Account" is equivalent to creating a hidden user with account name starting with "_" and login shell "/usr/bin/false" and home "/var/empty".<br/>
+> Through investigation of a "Role Account" created by `sysadminctl -addUser`, a "Role Account" is equivalent to creating a hidden user with account name starting with "_" and login shell "/usr/bin/false" and home "/var/empty".<br/>
 > The previous example account could be created manually with `mkuser` using: `-n _role -u 201 -s /usr/bin/false -H /var/empty --hide userOnly` or `--name _role --uid 201 --no-login --home /var/empty --hide userOnly`.<br/>
 > See `--no-login` help for more information about login shell "/usr/bin/false".<br/>
 > See `--hidden` help for more information about hiding users (`--hide userOnly`).